 /

 A mental framework of a CRM process can help guide your CRM planning efforts.
+Thinking in terms of processes can lead to better technology decisions.

-The steps a person takes, from when they become aware of your product or service to when they or their organization becomes a loyal customer.
+The steps a person takes, from when they become aware of your product or service to when they or their organization becomes a loyal customer

 Today, marketing and sales teams work more synergistically than ever.
 This is partly software-driven.